 If you’ve already toned your highlights (meaning you’ve already used some type of dye), follow the instructions on how to remove orange from hair after a permanent colour.

 If you just need to revive the color of some highlights that have turned yellow over time, keep reading.
 You can opt for permanent colours or toning shampoos.

 When highlights are applied in hairdressing, it is normal to tone them later.
 It does not matter if they are root highlights, babylights or a balayage.
 Once the aluminum foil is removed and the hair has lightened, a tinting dye is always applied.

-In all the years that I have been with the wicks only once I did not apply nuance afterwards and the result was disastrous.
+In all the years that I have been with the highlights only once I did not apply nuance afterwards and the result was disastrous.
 I do not recommend it.

 If for some reason we have not given a nuance to the highlights it is possible that we do not have the blonde tone we expected.
 And that’s just what we’re going to learn to fix in this article.
 Let’s see how to remove the yellow from the highlights of the hair.

-What to do if you have already given the highlights but they do not have the right tone
+What to do if you just did the highlights but they do not have the right colour

 First of all, remember that right after bleaching the hair may be in a rather fragile state.
 You must first assess if it is in condition to be dyed or if you should wait.
 When we wear hair like this it is essential to follow a specific care routine for bleached hair.

 Although many of you already know, bleaching is the product that is usually used to give highlights, since it manages to raise more tones than with a simple dye.
 Bleaching allows you to change the color of your hair radically, but it is not very good when it comes to providing naturalness or a certain tone in particular.
 For that we will have to use dyes.

 No matter what your base color is, with bleaching you can practically go from black to white.
 But the exact tone that remains is another story, that’s what has to be corrected with dye.